baetyl/baetyl/doc/us-en/FAQ.md

 **Suggested Solution**:
 The Device management of Baidu IoT Hub does not support ssl authentication.
 As a temporary solution, you can configure [Remote Feature](./tutorials/Message-synchronize-with-iothub-through-remote-module.md) to connect the Device management with username and password authentication manually.

+**Question 17**: How to send message to remote hub when openedge resume from break point?

+**Suggested Solution**:
+the remote sub's qos must be 1 and the pub's qos must be 1 too which is sent to local hub.
+By the way, the local hub will persist the topic.
+By referring to [Configuration Analysis Document](./tutorials/Config-interpretation.md)